 Mug-cakes were all the rage in 2015, so I came up with a version that used matcha green tea powder.
 This mug-cake was the end-result of an experiment in creating a single-serving white cake that I could throw anything in to make it into what I wanted at that moment.

 Now to get started.
-Firstly, I’ll start with this warning: do not use cheap culinary grade matcha.
-For this mug-cake, I used a culinary grade that was of decent quality (this brand).
-You will likely come across "deals" on matcha that seems too good to be true.
-Trust me—it is.
+First off, I’ll start with this warning: do not use cheap culinary grade matcha.
+For this mug-cake, I used a culinary grade that was of decent quality (initially, I used Kiss Me Organics Matcha Green Tea Powder).
+You will come across “deals” on matcha that seem too good to be true.
+Trust me—they are.
 In other words, these deals are going to be cheap, and in large quantities so as to make them seem like a good deal.
 Likewise, I unfortunately made that mistake when buying such a deal, only to be disappointed about the color and quality of the powder.